alexandre-touret/alexandre-touret.github.io/2024/02/14/my-tech-library/index.md

 All through my career I therefore tried to keep this habit.
 During the last [Touraine Tech](https://touraine.tech/) edition, I had a chat with one of my ex-colleagues about that.
-I asked me: _"Do you have a list of the best books you read and enjoyed?
+He asked me: _"Do you have a list of the best books you read and enjoyed?
 It would be nice if not"_

 I will therefore try to reply here to this query.